Billy O'Dell: Baltimore Orioles

+Giants, Braves and Pirates

+On July 4, 1961, in the first game of a doubleheader, O'Dell came on in relief of Eddie Fisher, who allowed the first three Chicago Cubs he faced to reach base on hits in the bottom of the first inning, tying the game 2-2.
+O'Dell proceeded to retire the next 26 of the 29 batters he faced.
+O'Dell allowed just one run and two hits in nine innings and struck out a career high 13 batters in a relief role, recording the win.
+The Giants routed the Cubs, 19–3, at Wrigley Field.

 In 1962, O'Dell won a career high 19 games for the NL champion Giants.
 O'Dell was the losing pitcher in Game 1 of the 1962 World Series against the New York Yankees.
 He gave up a two-run double to Roger Maris, an RBI single to Tony Kubek, a solo home run to Clete Boyer, and finally an RBI single to Dale Long before being relieved by manager Alvin Dark for veteran pitcher Don Larsen, thus allowing five earned runs in 71/3 innings.
 He did strike out eight, including Hall of Famer Mickey Mantle, who struck out twice.

+After 1963, O'Dell was primarily a relief pitcher.
 On July 23, 1964, O'Dell allowed 12 runs (11 earned) in seven innings in a 13–4 loss to the Cubs.
 Alvin Dark, the Giants manager, was criticized for leaving O'Dell in so long, but Dark later explained that he thought O'Dell needed to get more work in.
 O'Dell had not been pitching deep in games that year, and his elbow was getting sore from disuse.
 While O'Dell's ERA was lower after that game, he only made one further start, working mainly out of the bullpen for the rest of the year.

-O'Dell finished his career with the Milwaukee Braves and the Pittsburgh Pirates.
-He was with the Braves when they moved to Atlanta.
-After 1963, he pitched mostly in relief.
-O'Dell's final game was on September 12, 1967, in relief for the Pirates.
+After the 1964 season, the Giants traded O'Dell to the Milwaukee Braves for Ed Bailey.
+In 1965, he pitched in 62 games for the Braves, starting only one game, with a 2.18 ERA and 19 saves.
+He was with the Braves when they moved to Atlanta in 1966.
+He was traded by Atlanta to the Pittsburgh Pirates for Don Schwall in June 1966.
+At the time of the trade, he had a 2.40 ERA and six saves for the Braves.
+In 1966 with the Pirates, he had a 2.78 ERA, with a 3–2 record and four saves.
+In 1967, his final year, O'Dell pitched in only 27 games.
+O'Dell's final game was on September 12, 1967, in relief for the Pirates against the Cincinnati Reds.
+He was released by the Pirates at the end of the 1967 season.

+Over his career, O'Dell had a 3.29 ERA, a 105–100 record, and 50 saves.

+Honors

+He was inducted into the South Carolina Athletic Hall of Fame in 1976.